joshuaflanagan/pr-check/README.md

 Development Slack Workspace: <choose your workspace>

-On the App Settings page, go to OAuth & Permissions
+On the App Settings page, go to **OAuth & Permissions** (may be in the sidebar)

-Scroll down to User Token Scopes and add:
+> You can ignore the parts about Token Rotation and Redirect URLs.
+That is only useful when you are using a Slack app that will be shared across workspaces.
+Currently pr-check assumes you will create a new app for every workspace where you want to use it, so there is no need for a User OAuth authentication (but you _will_ add OAuth scopes - I know, that is a little confusing).

+Scroll down to **Scopes**.
+There is a section for _Bot Token Scopes_ and a section for _User Token Scopes_. pr-check does not use User Tokens at all, so make sure you perform the following steps in the _Bot Token Scopes_ section.
+Click the **Add an OAuth Scope** button to add these scopes:

 ```
-reactions:write # under Reactions
+reactions:write
-links:read      # under Unfurls
+links:read
 ```

-Click Save Changes

-Scroll to the top of the page and click Install App to Workspace
+Go back to the **Basic Information** section for your app.
+Click _Install to Workspace_.

 You will see the OAuth approval page confirming you want to grant the permissions to the app.
-Click Authorize.
+Click **Allow**

+You should be brought back to the **Basic Information** section.
+You can optionally scroll down to **Display Information** to add a description, and possibly an icon, so that others in your workspace know what the app does.

-You should now see an OAuth Access Token at the top of the page.
-This is the value you need to set in the `SLACK_TOKEN` environment variable when you deploy.
+Now go back to the **OAuth & Permissions** section.
+You should now see a _Bot User OAuth Token_.
+Copy this value, as it is the value you will set as the `SLACK_TOKEN` environment variable when you deploy.

+Keep the Slack app settings page open in your browser, as you will return to it soon.

-Deploy the app:
+#### Deploy the app:

+From your command line in this repository's directory:

 ```
-SLACK_TOKEN=yourtoken serverless deploy -s production
+SLACK_TOKEN=your-bot-token serverless deploy -s production
 ```

 When the deploy finishes, the output will contain a list of `endpoints`.
 Copy the URL that ends with `slack`.

-- Back in the Slack app settings page, go to Basic Information
+#### Back in the Slack app settings page

-- Click Add features and functionality
-- Click Event Subscriptions
+Go to the **Event Subscriptions** page from the sidebar.
-- Click to Enable Events
+- Toggle _Enable Events_ to `On`
-- Paste in the URL from the deploy that ends with `slack`
+- Paste in the URL from the deploy that ends with `slack` as the _Request URL_
-- Click Add Workspace Event, choose link_shared
+- Expand the _Subscribe to bot events_ section, click _Add Bot User Event_ and
+choose `link_shared`
-- At the bottom of the page under App Unfurl Domains, click Add Domain
+- At the bottom of the page under _App Unfurl Domains_, click Add Domain
 - Enter `github.com` and click Done
-- Click Save Changes

 ### Configure Github